Week 1 study notes

 Weak

-This checkout looks good and simple.
-AI said it is clean, so I would make the colors nicer and add icons.
+This GOV.UK page looks clean and official.
+AI said it is clear, so I would make the Start now button bigger and add an icon.

-Evidence: The answer uses words such as good, clean, nicer, and icons without pointing to what the user is trying to do or what the screen shows.
+Evidence: The answer uses words such as clean, official, and bigger without pointing to what the user is trying to do or what the screen shows.

 Assessment: This is not yet assessment-ready because it treats AI as the authority, stays at the level of taste, and gives no user task, visible evidence, scope, or tradeoff.